 - When you write, try to avoid even a tiny error like typo.
 A big mistake is to use passive voice instead of active.
 As a school student, you were asked to write in third-person only.
 You can make your admission essay in first-person, however.
 After all, you explain every trait of your own personality.
 Specific quality is required by your admission officer, so proofread your essay and fix every mistake once you’re finished.

 - Tip 4.
 Stay original.

 - You do not necessarily have to write college application today.
 You might want to make it in the shape of video or specific presentation, and it would not be a mistake.
 Any admission officer would appreciate outstanding application.
 They don’t like to read all the time.
-Ask for online support if you doubt the quality or need a proofread.
+Ask for academic writing online support if you doubt the quality or need a proofread.
 H2: More Mistakes to Avoid

 - Tip 5.
 Carefully obey the structure